-Before joining the WGN news team, Julie spent two years as an anchor and reporter on Chicagoland TV (CLTV).
+Before joining the WGN News team, Julie spent two years as an anchor and reporter on Chicagoland TV (CLTV).
 Previously, Julie spent a year as weekend anchor and general assignment reporter at KTKA in Topeka, Kansas.

 Prior to her pursuits as a reporter and anchor, Julie spent two years in New York working for CBS Network News.
 Some of her special assignments included the 1996 U.S. presidential election and the O.J.
 Simpson trial.
-Julie also spent two years at the White House in Washington, D.C. helping manage the White House Press Corps before launching a career in television news.
+Julie also spent two years at the White House in Washington, D.C. helping manage the White House press corps before launching a career in television news.

 A native of Chicago, Julie is a graduate of Indiana University and Regina Dominican High School in Wilmette.
-Julie resides in the northern suburbs of Chicago with her husband and three children.